Winterizing Your Marine Diesel or Genset

 Spray some oil into the inlet manifold.
 Then crank the engine over a few times (without starting it) to coat the cylinder walls with oil.

-Freshwater-cooled engines with a heat exchanger: Replace the coolant in the freshwater side of the system, a 50-50 mix of water and antifreeze.
+Freshwater-cooled engines with a heat exchanger: Replace the coolant in the freshwater side of the system.
 This is an important task to perform now, because the antifreeze contains additives to fight corrosion.
-While the antifreeze will not wear out, these additives do.
+While the antifreeze will not wear out, the additives do.

-If you’re using an antifreeze that needs to be diluted, like our Pure Oceans Antifreeze & Coolant, you should dilute it first, before adding it to your freshwater cooling system.
+If you’re using an antifreeze that needs to be diluted, like our West Marine Antifreeze & Coolant, you should carefully follow the instructions for dilution and do this first, before adding it to your freshwater cooling system.

 Raw water cooling system: There are two acceptable choices.
 Your first alternative is to drain the entire system, being careful to not leave standing water in any low spots.
 Draining an engine must be thorough, as small pockets of water can crack important engine parts.
 To drain, check the owner’s manual for the location of all petcocks and open them.
 If water fails to drain freely from a petcock, it may be clogged with rust or debris.
 Remove the petcock and free the opening with a tool or coat hanger.
 Don’t forget also to drain the sea strainer, seacock body, and water lift muffler, if installed.